Zubenathi-cp/Tic-Tac-Toe/README.md

 3.The game will display a message when there is a win, loss, or tie.
 4.The game will automatically restart after each round.

+## Contributing
+We welcome contributions from the community!
+If you have suggestions for new features, improvements, or bug fixes, please feel free to submit a pull request or open an issue.

+## Contact
+For any questions or feedback, please contact us at [zubenathimateza73@gmail.com](mailto:zubenathimateza73@gmail.com).